mobily-enterprises/js-kit/docs/modules/hotCoreAuth/index.md

 * Defining authentication stores to be used in your app
 * Creating authentication routes to handle authentication using Passport

-@module hotCoreAuth

-This file provides authentication abilities.
-This is the "master" file which will then load the required sub-modules (at the moment, `local` and `facebook`) for strategy-specific functionalities.
+This module requires sub-modules (at the moment, `local` and `facebook`) for strategy-specific functionalities.

 While most of other authentication systems are based on username/password, and then allow you to associate other authentication methods to those username/password pairs (Oauth, etc.), in hotCoreAuth _each login method is the equal_.
 You might decide to sign up with your Facebook profile, and never bother with setting username/password or vice-versa.

 # hotCoreAuth basics

-`hotCoreAuth` is a complex module that uses Passport to abstract how authentication works.
-All you need to do is configure hotCoreAuth so that it does what you want it to do.
+hotCoreAuth uses Passport to abstract how authentication works.
+Once you have configured hotCoreAuth, your application will have a fully functional authentication infrastructure.

 Here are the terms you need to know so that you can configure it correctly for your application.

 _NOTE: `hotCoreAuth` uses passport for every authentication strategy, including `local`.
 This is done mainly for consistency: `local` is not a two-step authentication, and it wouldn't need Passport stricky speaking._

 There are five _actions_ connected to authentication:

-* `signin` -- to actually login using existing credentials
+* `signin` -- will actually login using existing credentials
+* `resume` -- will resume an existing session if authentication has expired
-* `register` -- to register as a new user, and automatically assign a strategy to them
+* `register` -- will register as a new user, and automatically assign a strategy to them
-* `recover` -- to reset credentials
-* `manager` -- to manage credentials.
-This is used to associate a new strategy to an existing (logged in) user
+* `manager` -- will assign (or delete) authentication strategies to existing users
-* `resume` -- to resume an existing session if authentication is expired.

-Note that while both `register` and `manager` associate a strategy to a user, `register` also _creates_ a brand new user.
-Also, while both `signin` and `resume` basically check that the user is allowed to login, the difference is that with `login` the user is logging in, and in `resume` the user is resuming the use of the application once she has been logged out (and the application's page is still open).
+* `recover` -- will reset credentials

 There are currently two implemented strategies (although it's trivial to create more):

 * `local` -- using simply a combination of login and password
 * `facebook` -- using Facebook's authentication scheme

-hotCoreAuth will create give authentication URLs for each strategy; for example for `facebook` it will create:
+hotCoreAuth will use submodules to create authentication URLs for the corresponding strategy; for example for `facebook`, the `facebook` module it will create:

 * GET `/auth/signin/facebook`
 * GET `/auth/register/facebook`